gtx-1060/url-shortener/README.md

 ```shell script
 poetry install
 ```
+3. Install [PostgreSQL database](https://www.postgresql.org/download/) and create database. *For example you can use [PgAdmin](https://www.pgadmin.org/) for easy setup.*
-3. Then create *.env* file in the *app* package, copy these text there and change values to your own.
+4. Then create *.env* file in the *app* package, copy these text there and change values to your own.
 ```
 DB_USER=YOUR_DB_USER
 DB_PASSWORD=YOUR_DB_PASSWORD